wmbenedetto/turbine.js/README.md

 >
 >**Turbine:** Great!
 Let him in.
 We're done!

-Now let's look at the same "conversation" expressed as a workflow.
+Now let's look at the same "conversation" expressed as a workflow:

 ```javascript
 var workflow = {